-Money tells a lot about a country and its people.
-The currency of Barbados is no exception.
+The currency of Barbados is the Barbadian dollar (BBD).
 Robust, stable, and secure, the Barbados dollar has been pegged to the US dollar at 1.98 to 1 since 1975.

 A British colony, Barbados, was strongly influenced by British coinage and monetary policy.
 Nevertheless, Spanish and Mexican currency was widely circulated in former times.

 1949 rang in the introduction of the British West Indies dollar officially linking Barbados with the British Eastern Caribbean territories later replaced by the East Caribbean dollar (1965).